Ducted fan: Duct

 The duct or shroud is an aerodynamic ring which surrounds the fan and closely fits the blade tips.
 It must be made rigid enough not to distort under flight loads nor touch the blades as they turn.
 The duct performs several functions:

-Principally, it reduces the vortices created by air flowing round the ends of the blades.
+Principally, it reduces the vortices created by air flowing around the ends of the blades.
 This reduces the aerodynamic losses or drag, thus increasing the overall efficiency of the fan.
 Because of this, the fan can either be used to provide increased thrust and aircraft performance, or be made smaller than the equivalent free propeller.

 It provides acoustic shielding which, together with the reduced energy waste, significantly cuts noise emissions from the propeller.

 It acts as a protective device, to protect objects such as ground staff from being hit by the whirling blades, to protect the blades from damage during such an impact, and to protect the aircraft fuselage and contents (including crew, passengers, fuel tanks, hydraulic systems, etc.) from impact damage in the event of propeller failure.

 The reduced tip vortices also mean that the fan wake is less turbulent.
 With careful design, the heated discharge from the engine cooling system can be injected into the low-turbulence fan wake to increase thrust.

-Powerplant
+Engine

-A ducted fan may be powered by any kind of motor capable of turning the fan.
-Examples include piston, rotary (Wankel), and turboshaft combustion engines, as well as electric motors.
+A ducted fan may be powered by any kind of engine or motor capable of turning the fan.
+Examples include piston, rotary (Wankel), and turboshaft combustion engines, and electric motors.

-The fan may be mounted directly on the powerplant output shaft, or driven remotely via an extended drive shaft and gearing.
-In the remote arrangement, several fans may be driven by a single powerplant.
+The fan may be mounted directly on the engine output shaft, or driven remotely via an extended drive shaft and gearing.
+In the remote arrangement, several fans may be driven by a single engine.